RmiMekaa/React-Table/README.md

 Import ReactTable component:
 ```
-import { ReactTable } from 'interactive-react-table';
+import { default as ReactTable } from 'interactive-react-table';
 ```

 Set some data: